Cannabis Helps PTSD

 This is a well known phenomenon, a Chinese study from 2009 showed that moderate hypothermia (lowering the core temperature of the patient 10-degrees or so) showed improvements in intracranial temperature, intracranial pressure and other markers after severe brain injury.
 The temperature lowering was done for 72 hours after admission to the hospital and was considered safe in that clinical setting and successful.

-Another study from 2009 shows that hypothermia when used with children suffering from brain injury reduces the damage caused to the brain post accident by “oxidative stress” which is a secondary form of injury that goes on in the brain following traumatic injury and which could have severe effects.
+Another study from 2009 shows that hypothermiawhen used with children suffering from brain injury hypothermia reduces the damage caused to the brain post accident.
+Damage caused by “oxidative stress” is a secondary form of injury that goes on in the brain following traumatic injury and which could have severe effects.
 The lowering of the temperature lowered the rate at which oxidated stress occurred and thus resulted in a better outcome for those treated with hypothermia.

 BLAST VICTIMS AND VISUAL IMPAIRMENT

 The study following Iraq veterans suffering from TBI from blast injuries showed ongoing visual problems in a significant number (over 80%) following injury.
 The visual dysfunctions included problems with convergence, accommodative and ocular motor dysfunction, visual field defects and night vision.
 The study is important in that it validates, in a group which no one can attack, the presence of these troubling visual problems often found in non-military brain injury settings.
 Insurance companies commonly scoff at these types of complaints, which are very real and objective.